Don’t Throw Out Your Poinsettia – Plant Experts Share 3 Simple Tips to Keep it Alive For Next Christmas

 (Image credit: Stars for Europe)

-Nastya recommends gradually increasing the temperature to 64-68°F and starting to water more frequently.
-It will wilt and display leaf curl when it's thirsty, notes Paris Lalicata of The Sill.
-'Be sure to evenly and thoroughly saturate the soil.'
+Nastya recommends gradually increasing the temperature to 64–68°F and starting to water more frequently.
+The plant will signal when it’s thirsty: wilted or curling leaves are a clear cue, notes Paris Lalicata, plant expert at The Sill.
+‘Be sure to evenly and thoroughly saturate the soil,’ she adds.

 headshot of Paris Lalicata from The Sill